mcustiel/php-simple-config/README.md

 $writer->write(__DIR__ . "/resources/test-written.ini");
 ```
 > *NOTE*
-> When writing using ini format, the library does not guarantee that
+> When writing using ini or yaml format, the library does not guarantee that
 > the original format and item order is kept.
 But the file is still
 > parseable